kltm/how-to-write-an-awesome-issue/README.md

-# How to write an awesome issue
+# How to Write an Awesome Issue

 A short and informal guide on writing good issues in modern issue trackers, aimed at non-developers writing bug reports.